G-Core/product-documentation/documentation/cloud/virtual-instances/connect/connect-to-your-instance-via-control-panel.md

 <img src="https://assets.gcore.pro/docs/cloud/virtual-instances/connect/connect-to-your-instance-via-control-panel/image7.png" alt="image7.png">

 You entered the password during the <a href="https://gcore.com/docs/cloud/virtual-instances/create-an-instance" target="_blank">creation of the instance</a> when you filled in the user data in the "Additional options" field.
-Please note: if the instance is only in a private subnet, DHCP must be enabled in the settings of this subnet so you can log in with a password.
+Please note: if the instance is only in a private subnet, the [Dynamic Host Configuration Protocol (DHCP)](#enable-DHCP) must be enabled in the settings of this subnet so you can log in with a password.

 <img src="https://assets.gcore.pro/docs/cloud/virtual-instances/connect/connect-to-your-instance-via-control-panel/image3.png" alt="image3.png">